Skip to main content

 )

-For OpenAI-compatible APIs (like local models), pass a custom client:
+For OpenAI-compatible APIs (like local models):

 from openai import AsyncOpenAI